Faces & Edges¶

 FaceCollection¶

-body.faces returns a FaceCollection with dict-like access:
+body.faces returns a FaceCollection with dict-like access and powerful filtering:

 body.faces["top"] # by name